A Self-Hosted Pusher and Ably Alternative: Tako Channels

 20,000Plus — $899/moPro — $399/mo + usageA bigger VPS — maybe $40/mo

-A single modest VPS comfortably holds tens of thousands of idle WebSocket connections — the bottleneck is usually message throughput, not connection count.
-If you outgrow one box, add another — same tako.toml, same channels, the proxy fans out.
+A single modest VPS can hold many idle WebSocket connections.
+The bottleneck is usually message throughput and fanout design, not the connection count itself.
+If you outgrow one box, add another — same tako.toml, same app model.

 When each makes sense

-Pick Tako Channels if you’d rather not pay per connection, you already run a VPS (or want to), and you want real-time as a primitive of the same server that’s serving your HTTP traffic, holding your secrets, and running your workflows.
-One binary, one bill, and the connections are free.
+Pick Tako Channels if you already run a VPS, do not want to pay per connection, and want durable realtime as a primitive of the same server that is serving your HTTP traffic, holding your secrets, and running your workflows.

-tako init, drop a file in channels/, tako dev, and you have a real-time feature running locally over real HTTPS in about a minute.
-Start with the docs →
+tako init, drop a file in src/channels/, tako dev, and you have a realtime feature running locally over real HTTPS in about a minute.
+Start with the docs ->